maroafenogho/wordie/README.md

 ## App Features

-The app uses the riverpod folder structure:
+The app uses the feature-first architecture.
+The folder structure for the project is:

     lib/src/features/📁data
                            /📁services/note_service.dart